 Do You Add Pesto To Hot Or Cold Pasta?

-For this recipe, we add pesto to the hot pasta right after it’s cooked.
-The heat from the pasta helps the pesto sauce loosen up and coat the pasta evenly.
+For this recipe, I add pesto to the hot pasta right after it’s cooked.
+The heat from the pasta helps the pesto sauce loosen up and coat it evenly.

-You can also add it to cold pasta for a pesto pasta salad!
+You can also mix it into cold pasta for a pesto pasta salad!

 Overhead image of the dish in a bowl ready to be enjoyed